RevealBi/Documentation/en/dashboard-tutorials/social-dashboard/adding-other-visualizations.md

 ### Monthly Twitter Mentions

-The Monthly Twitter mentions visualization displauys the amount of mentions through Twitter for the company in a [line chart](~/en/visualization-tutorials/simple-charts.md).
+The Monthly Twitter mentions visualization displays the amount of mentions through Twitter for the company in a [line chart](~/en/visualization-tutorials/simple-charts.md).
 In order to create it:

 1. Select the + button in the right corner of your dashboard.
 In the